Geno Auriemma

-Luigi "Geno" Auriemma (born March 23, 1954) is an American basketball coach who is the head coach of the University of Connecticut Huskies women's basketball team.
+Luigi "Geno" Auriemma (born March 23, 1954) is an Italian-born American basketball coach who is the head coach of the UConn Huskies women's basketball team.
 He holds the NCAA basketball records for wins and winning percentage with a minimum of 10 seasons.
 Auriemma also has the most NCAA Division I basketball championships at 12.

 Serving as UConn's head coach since 1985, Auriemma built the team into one of the top women's college basketball programs.
-In addition to the record 12 championships, he has led UConn to 19 undefeated conference seasons (including eight consecutive) and six perfect seasons.
+In addition to his record 12 championships, he has led UConn to 19 undefeated conference seasons (including eight consecutive) and six perfect seasons.
 He has also won eight national Naismith College Coach of the Year awards.

 Outside of college basketball, Auriemma was the head coach of the United States women's national team from 2009 through 2016, winning the 2010 and 2014 World Championships, and gold medals at the 2012 and 2016 Summer Olympics.
 He was inducted to the Naismith Memorial Basketball Hall of Fame and the Women's Basketball Hall of Fame in 2006.

-Early life
+Early life and education

-Auriemma emigrated with his family from Montella in Southern Italy to Norristown, Pennsylvania when he was seven years old, and he spent the rest of his childhood there.
+Auriemma emigrated with his family from Montella in Southern Italy to Norristown, Pennsylvania, when he was seven years old, and he spent the rest of his childhood there.
 Auriemma grew up poor, with his parents working low wage factory jobs.
 Auriemma had to teach himself English after coming to the United States.
+When he was growing up, his favorite team was the 1970s New York Knicks, then coached by Red Holzman.

 Auriemma attended Montgomery County Community College before graduating from West Chester University in 1977.

+Career

-From there Auriemma was hired as an assistant coach at Saint Joseph's University, where he worked in 1978 and 1979.
-Prior to coaching at Saint Joseph's University he began his career coaching women's basketball at Bishop McDevitt HS in Wyncote, Pennsylvania.
+Auriemma was hired as an assistant coach at Saint Joseph's University, where he worked in 1978 and 1979.
+Prior to coaching at Saint Joseph's University he began his career coaching women's basketball at Bishop McDevitt High School in Wyncote, Pennsylvania.
 He then took a two-year absence from college basketball, serving as an assistant coach at his former high school, Bishop Kenrick, before assuming an assistant coaching position with the University of Virginia Cavaliers women's team in 1981.
 Auriemma became a naturalized United States citizen in 1994 at the age of 40, noting in his autobiography that he finally decided to naturalize when his University of Connecticut team was slated to tour Italy that summer and he was concerned about potential problems, as he had never done any required national service in his birth country.

-When he was growing up, his favorite team was the 1970s New York Knicks coached by Red Holzman.

 For many years, Auriemma and his wife, Kathy, maintained a home in Avalon, New Jersey, to be near their respective parents in the Philadelphia area.